souenzzo/graal/docs/reference-manual/native-image/ReachabilityMetadata.md

 ```

 ## Serialization
-Java can serialize any class that implements the `Serializable` interfaces.
+Java can serialize any class that implements the `Serializable` interface.
 Serialization usually requires reflectively accessing the class of the object being serialized.
 The JDK also requires additional information about the class to serialize its object.
 Native Image supports serialization with proper metadata.

 ### Serialization Metadata In Code
-There is currently no way to register classes used for serialization in code.
+It is not possible to register classes used for serialization in code.

 ### Serialization Metadata in JSON
 Metadata for serialization is provided in `serialization-config.json` files.